-The paper's overview is as follows: section 2 describes the numerical modeling technique based on the FE method used to analyze the studied DSSM; sections 3 and 4 present the numerical results for the SM's motor operation and generator operation, respectively.
+The overview of the paper is as follows: section 2 describes the numerical modeling technique based on the FE method used to analyze the studied DSSM; sections 3 and 4 present the numerical results for motor operation of the SM and generator operation, respectively.
 The conclusions and the references close the work.